Sendouc/sendou.ink/content/articles/splatoon-competitive-guide.md

 ## Takeaways
-Inkopolis Crosswalk is your friend everything you need is there.
+Inkopolis Crosswalk is your friend, everything you need, tournaments, guides, content creators, all that is there.
 Participating in events will help get your name out there so just play a lot.
 Hopefully, this was helpful in your Splatoon journey.